 If you had only gotten a home inspection, you would have known about these red flags long before you ever purchased the house, thus saving yourself a major headache.
 When it comes to things to consider when buying a house, getting an inspection should be considered at the very top.

 Home renovations are very common, but if you’re buying a home, make sure to verify that any renovations were completed with a permit.
 Not only may they be incorrect if done without a permit, but work done without a permit can become an issue for you down the line when you try to sell the home.
 People commonly avoid obtaining a permit because they’ll have to pay more money in taxes due to the value of their home increasing.
 It is advisable that you ask the seller to get the permits taken care of before you buy the home.

 Due to an inventory shortage in North Central Ohio and across the country, buyers need to be prepared to act quickly and make swift decisions when it comes to making an offer on a house they’re interested in.
 Listings are currently going under contract almost immediately so there’s no time to waste sitting around making a decision.
 Be swift.

 Ready to Buy Your Next Home?
 We’re Here to Help

-Work with a company that has been buying and selling homes across North Central Ohio for more than 80 years and is the largest brokerage in the region.
+Now that you’ve reviewed these eight things to consider when buying a house, work with a company that has been buying and selling homes across North Central Ohio for more than 80 years and is the largest brokerage in the region.
 Our team lives and works here, and we’ll be by your side every step of the way to ensure that you’re totally satisfied with your buying or selling process.
 Contact us today to help you reach your real estate goals.